Kingston Flyer: Revitalisation

 In 1971, New Zealand Railways announced that it was going to recommence operating a service named the Kingston Flyer as a heritage service.
 The last use of steam on a regularly scheduled revenue service in New Zealand was on 26 October 1971, and the new Kingston Flyer began operating two months later on 21 December.
 It utilised the section of the Kingston Branch between Lumsden and Kingston and proved wildly popular.
 From 1971 until 1979 it operated every summer through to the Easter holiday period and carried over 30,000 people annually.
 Flooding damage to the line between Lumsden and Garston meant that the last Kingston to Invercargill flyer ran on 17 April 1979 and the damaged section of track in question was formally closed in November of that year.
 For the next three years, the Kingston Flyer operated from Invercargill to Bluff and Wairio, albeit less successfully.

-In 1982, the Kingston Flyer was returned by NZR to Kingston before the remaining line now part of the Mossburn Branch was closed and removed.
+In 1982, the Kingston Flyer was returned by NZR to Kingston before the remaining line now part of the Mossburn Branch Line was closed down and removed.
 The initial intention was to utilise the remaining 20 kilometres of track between Garston and Kingston, but the decision was made to end the line in Fairlight and the additional six kilometres to Garston were closed.
 Although the original Flyers had typically been operated by locomotives of the Rogers K and V classes, two A^{B} class 4-6-2 locomotives, A^{B} 778 and A^{B} 795 were restored specifically for the Kingston Flyer.

 The Kingston Flyer normally operated seven months of the year, from 1 October to 30 April.
 Two trains ran daily, excluding Christmas Day.

 In 1992, NZR's successor, New Zealand Rail Limited (Tranz Rail from 1995), acquired Kingston Flyer Limited, which was sold again in 2003 by Toll NZ, then owners of Tranz Rail, to a private operator.